andychen120/PentiumQuiz/README.md

 Currently I could not find any way to pass url path parameter to function.
 I would pass the parameters from body in 1st step.
 After competing those functions, I would keep find how to fix URL path.
 # 5. Connect to MySQL with Golang
 I followed https://blog.alexellis.io/serverless-golang-with-openfaas/ to add mysql liberaries.
 But build fails due to could not found mysql liberaries.
 After some testing, it caused by GOPATH setting.
 Default setting contains some not used path in GKE, it should be export to the function folder.
+# 6. Golang function impementation
+After study json and map usage in Golang, functions could be run in GKE now.
+You could access server by http://34.80.10.134/function/order and http://34.80.10.134/function/inventory.
+Here is some snapshot.
+# 7. How to use these functions
+  1. git clone from repository.
+  2. use faas-cli build the yml file
+  3. use faas-cli push yml file when using remote cluster
+  4. use faas-cli deploy yml file
+  5. Try on OpenFaas UI or curl.
+# 8. Uncompleted items
+* URL path parameter
+* Parameter check
+* Error handling